-- You can also add a finely chopped green onion, red onion, jalapeno pepper.
+- You can also add a finely chopped green onion, red onion, and jalapeno pepper.

 - Add more spices.
 You can make the fritters hotter by adding finely chopped chili or dried red pepper flakes.

-- Replace the fresh garlic with 1 teaspoon garlic powder.
+- Replace the fresh garlic with 1 teaspoon of garlic powder.

 - Make the dip with sour cream instead of yogurt.
 Or serve them with another dressing, for instance, Ranch dressing.

 - Grate the zucchini in the large holes of a box grater (1).
 Place in a sieve, mix with ½ teaspoon fine sea salt, and let stand for about 10-15 minutes.